 As expected, higher temperature and RH but lower PAR and CO2 concentrations were observed inside than outside the enclosure (Fig. S9).
-On average the temperature deviation inside the chamber was +1.2±1.1 °C, and the RH deviation was +12.8±4.0 %; The CO2 concentrations inside showed -53 ppm deviation on average with the relative deviation of -(4-15) % during the day.
-The light transmittance was 92.4±5.4 % on average.
+On average, the temperature deviation inside the chamber was $+1.2 \pm 1.1$ °C and the RH deviation was $+12.8 \pm 4.0$ %; The CO2 concentrations inside showed -53 ppm deviation on average, with a relative deviation of -(4-15)% during the day.
+The light transmittance was 92.4 \pm 5.4% on average.

 Higher temperature inside the chamber could be attributed to the greenhouse effect (Ortega et al., 2008).
 The temperature deviation inside the chamber in this study is smaller when compared to those reported previously (Fig. 8).
-The largest relative temperature deviation of 11.4 % was much lower than that of over 50 % reported in previous studies (Fig. 8a).
-Even under full sunlight at noon a temperature deviation of 4 °C was observed in this study, lower than that of 6-7 °C observed by Helmig et al. (2006), 8 °C by Ortega et al. (2008), and comparable to 3-4 °C by Kolari et al. (2012) (Fig. 8b).
-Higher RH inside the chamber is caused by leaf transpiration and the +12.8 % deviation is acceptable in field tests.
-Photosynthetic adsorption by leaves will lead to depletion of CO2 in the chamber.
-Kesselmeier et al. (1996) also observed 50 ppm lower CO2 concentration (relative deviation of -13.2 %) in their chamber due to the depletion, and they considered that it was well within an acceptable range for normal physiological conditions.
-The light transmittance of 92.4±5.4 % in this study is comparable with those reported in previous studies, such as that of 90 % by Aydin et al. (2014), 92 % by Karlik et al. (2001), 95 % by Chen et al. (2020) and 97 % by Lüpke et al. (2017).
+The largest relative temperature deviation of 11.4 % was much lower than that of over 50% reported in previous studies (Fig. 8a).
+Even under full sunlight at noon a temperature deviation of 4 °C was observed in this study, lower than that of 6-7 °C observed by Helmig et al. (2006) and 8 °C by Ortega et al. (2008) and comparable to 3-4 °C by Kolari et al. (2012) (Fig. 8b).
+Higher RH inside the chamber is caused by leaf transpiration, and the +12.8 % deviation is acceptable in field tests.
+Photosynthetic adsorption by leaves will lead to depletion of CO_2 in the chamber.
+Kesselmeier et al. (1996) also observed 50 ppm lower CO2 concentration (relative deviation of -13.2%) in their chamber due to the depletion, and they considered it well within an acceptable range for normal physiological conditions.
+The light transmittance of 92.4 ± 5.4 % in this study is comparable with that reported in previous studies, such as that of 90 % by Aydin et al. (2014), 92 % by Karlik et al. (2001), 95 % by Chen et al. (2020), and 97 % by Lüpke et al. (2017).
 The comparison suggests the environmental parameters in the semi-open dynamic chamber were less disturbed.
-Moreover, tests in this study were conducted at flow rates of 9 L min-1 with residence time of 1.5 min, and observed steady state concentrations for major emitted BVOC species (such as ~15 μg m-3 for α -pinene) were orders of magnitude higher above their MDLs.
-Therefore, as discussed above, if we raised flow rates to be as high as 50 min L-1 with residence time of ~15 seconds, we could still successfully measure the emission rates for the major species, and the equilibrium time, the adsorptive loss, as well as the inside-outside differences of temperature and RH, would be further reduced to a larger extent.
-4 Conclusions In order to obtain accurate emission rates of BVOCs from plants growing under natural environment, it is vital for branch-scale enclosure to reduce the adsorptive loss and minimize the disturbance to the natural growing microenvironments.
-In this study, based on tests in the lab and in the field with a self-made dynamic enclosure, we demonstrated that operational parameters like air circulating rates could impact heavily on the performance of dynamic enclosures, and therefore should be optimized before field applications.
-As revealed by the results, higher circulating rates could not only reduce the equilibrium time and facilitate higher time resolution emission measurements, but also reduce the adsorptive losses and the enclosure-ambient temperature/RH differences and thus obtain more accurate emission rates under natural conditions.
-Therefore, in field measurements using the dynamic enclosure method, if advanced analytical techniques like PTR-ToF-MS can assure sensitive enough detections, higher air circulating flow rates are preferred.
+Moreover, tests in this study were conducted at flow rates of 9 L min-1 with residence time of 1.5 min, and observed steady-state concentrations for major emitted BVOC species (such as $\sim 15 \,\mu g \, m^{-3}$ for α -pinene) were orders of magnitude higher above their MDLs.
+Therefore, as discussed above, if we raised flow rates to be as high as $50 \min L^{-1}$ with residence time of ~ 15 s, we could still successfully measure the emission rates for the major species, and the equilibrium time, the adsorptive loss, and the inside-outside differences of temperature and RH would be further reduced to a larger extent.